Become a Social Worker in Alaska

 Social Work Degree Programs in Alaska

 Social work degree programs in the United States are accredited by the Council on Social Work Education (CSWE).
-In Alaska, CSWE has three accredited bachelor’s and master’s social work degree programs.
+In Alaska, CSWE has two accredited BSW programs and two accredited MSW programs.

 A bachelor’s degree in social work online or on-campus can enable a student to enter an advanced standing program in an MSW program, where you may be able to complete an MSW in around one year.
 A BSW also prepares students for entry-level social work positions.
 There are two universities offering accredited BSW programs in Alaska: